-NOTE: \If credit is awarded for this category, the point total would increase to 18 and the reduction in land assessed value for the portion enrolled would increase to 70%.
-Additionally, 0.20 acres would be eligible to enroll in PBRS thereby increasing the acreage from 3.37 acres to 3.57 acres.
+NOTE: If credit is awarded for this category, the point total would increase to 18 and the reduction in land assessed value for the portion enrolled would increase to 70%.

 PUBLIC BENEFIT RATING

 For the purpose of taxation, 13 points result in 40% of assessed value and an 60% reduction in taxable value for the portion of land enrolled.